Back

 This is a picture of the equation \(8K-7=17\).
 There is a vertical dashed line through the equal sign.
 “Left-hand side” is written on the left side of the dashed line with “Right-hand side” written on the right. \(8k+-7=17\) is written below the original equation, with a horizontal bracket indicating that subtracting 7 is equivalent to adding negative \(-7\).

-In order to remove the \(-7\), we add the additive inverse to both sides.
+In order to remove the \(-7\), add the additive inverse to both sides.

 The additive inverse of \(-7\) is \(+7\)